Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 #> [1] 0.54
 ```

-Note that this is (only) error of estimating the population mean, which
+Note that this is (only) the error of estimating the population mean, which
-is way narrower than the actual variation inside the units.
+is much narrower than the actual variation inside the units.
 This number
 does not mean that we can estimate organic matter at any location with
 precision of ±0.54!
 This number means that, if we would like to
-estimate (aggregated) mean value for the whole population then the
+estimate (aggregated) mean value for the whole population, then the
 standard error of that mean would be ±0.54.
 In other words the
 population mean for organic matter based on 153 samples is
 7.48 ± 0.54, but if we would know the values of organic matter at
-individual locations, then the confidence limits are about 7.48 ± 3.4
+specific, individual locations, then the confidence limits are about 7.48 ± 3.4
 (where 3.4 is the standard error).

 The actual variation within the units based on simulations is: